-The tenure system at NCBS is a key and integral part of efforts to constantly improve its overall research performance and is used to decide whether to continue an initial 5-year appointment of a faculty member to a continuing one.
+The tenure system at NCBS is a key and integral part of efforts to constantly improve its overall research performance and is used to decide whether to continue an initial 6-year appointment of a faculty member to a continuing one.

 It is the policy of NCBS that each new appointee be supported very strongly in every way so that an independent programme can be started in the shortest possible period.
 In return, NCBS expects that the appointee perform at a level equivalent or better than peers in the best departments elsewhere in the world.
 Given the stringent selection procedure for faculty at NCBS, the high quality of those recruited and the level of support provided, we reasonably expect that most of our colleagues can meet the very high standards required.

-The Dean will send the tenure papers submitted by the candidate to reviewers, some of who may be chosen from the list suggested by the candidate.
-Their recommendations of will be examined by a panel appointed by Chair of the NCBS Management Board.
-This panel will typically include the Dean, the NCBS Director, chosen scientific members of the Board and experts who can analyze the candidates work as needed.
+On the approval of the Centre Director, NCBS, the Dean will forward the tenure application to the reviewers (from the submitted list as well as others) in order to assess the work of the faculty member.
+On receipt of the reviewers reports (at least 8 are needed), the Dean in consultation with the Centre Director, NCBS will appoint a committee to assess the proposal and the recommendations of the candidate.
+This committee will typically include the Dean, the NCBS Centre Director, chosen scientific members of the Board and experts who can analyze the candidate's work as needed.
 The views of this panel will be presented to the NCBS Management Board, which will take a final decision.